tohyuting/tp/docs/DeveloperGuide.md

 #### What Find feature does
 The find feature allows users to find all relevant suppliers or warehouses by their names, by their remarks and/or by names of the products sold/stored.
-Users are able to search for relevant suppliers or warehouses using either only one of these criterion or a combination of these criteria.
+Users are able to search for relevant suppliers or warehouses using either only one or a combination of these criteria.
 Note that users are only able to search for either suppliers or warehouses at any one time and not both at the same time.

 #### How it is implemented